gameplay3d/gameplay/README.md

 ## gameplay v1.2.0
-An open-source, cross-platform 3D native game framework making it easy to learn and write mobile and desktop games.
+An open-source, cross-platform 3D native C++ game framework making it easy to learn and write mobile and desktop games.

 ## Supported Mobile Platforms
 - BlackBerry PlayBook 2 (using BlackBerry Native SDK 2)